MemOCR: Layout-Aware Visual Memory for Efficient Long-Horizon Reasoning: Implementation Details

 \paragraph{Optimization and hyperparameters.} Table~\ref{tab:train_hparams} summarizes the primary hyperparameters for GRPO algorithm, rollout generation, and optimization.
 Rollouts are generated with stochastic decoding (\verb|do_sample|=\textit{True}).

-\paragraph{Training hardware.} All three variants of MemOCR in Table \ref{tab:rq4_ablation_results} (full objectives, w/o $T_{\text{augM}}$ and w/o $T_{\text{augM}},T_{\text{augQ}}$) are trained on 64 A100 NVIDIA GPUs for 14 days till convergence (about 1,000 steps, 21 $k$GPU-hours each).
+\paragraph{Training hardware.} All three variants of MemOCR in Table \ref{tab:rq4_ablation_results} (full objectives, w/o $T_{\text{augM}}$ and w/o $T_{\text{augM}},T_{\text{augQ}}$) are trained on 32 H800 NVIDIA GPUs for 7 days till convergence (about 1,000 steps, 21 $k$GPU-hours each).